Engine fault due to effect of low-sulphur fuel on injection control unit says report

 AMSA has requested feedback on air pollution regulations

-AMSA requests online feedback on changes to Marine order 97 by 20 March 2022.
+AMSA requests online feedback on changes to Marine order 97 (air pollution regulations) by 20 March 2022.
 This marine order, which deals with the prevention of air pollution from vessels and gives effect to MARPOL Annex VI, applies to regulated Australian vessels (RAVs), domestic commercial vessels (DCVs), recreational vessels, and foreign vessels and is expected to become effective in 2023.

 The key proposed changes in the marine order are as follows: